Enockdeghost/soko_safi/readme.md

-# Soko Safi – Vendor Digitisation Web App
+# Soko Safi – Vendor Digitisation Web

 Soko Safi is a digital marketplace and business management platform designed for small merchants in Tanzania.
 It helps vendors manage inventory, track sales, connect with suppliers, and accept mobile money payments through a simple, mobile-first interface available in Swahili and English.